zuozhenggh/learning-library/developer-library/microservices-with-converged-db/1-setup/setup.md

     </copy>
     ```

    Note, The cloud shell will disconnect after a period of inactivity.
-If that happens, you can reconnect and run this command to resume the setup:
+If that happens, you may reconnect and then run this command to resume the setup:

     ```
     <copy>